-- The Occupational Health and Safety Manager will ensure that the First Aid Policy and Procedures are reviewed from time to time.
+- The Head of Occupational Health and Environmental Safety will ensure that the First Aid Policy and Procedures are reviewed from time to time.

-- The Occupational Health and Safety Manager will ensure that suitable and sufficient assessments are carried out to ascertain first aid needs.
+- The Head of Occupational Health and Environmental Safety will ensure that suitable and sufficient assessments are carried out to ascertain first aid needs.

 - Heads of School / Department in liaison with Lead First Aiders will ensure that minimum numbers of First Aiders, identified in the first aid assessment, will be provided.

-- The Occupational Health and Safety Manager will ensure that First-Aiders, as identified by Schools/Departments, are offered training to a competent standard, which includes refresher training.
+- The Head of Occupational Health and Environmental Safety will ensure that First-Aiders, as identified by Schools/Departments, are offered training to a competent standard, which includes refresher training.

 - Heads of School/Department will ensure that arrangements are in place for a suitable budget for training and re-training of First Aiders.

-- The Occupational Health and Safety Manager in liaison with the Estates Director will ensure that suitable first aid equipment is provided.
+- The Head of Occupational Health and Environmental Safety in liaison with the Estates Director will ensure that suitable first aid equipment is provided.

 - Heads of School/Department in liaison with Lead First Aiders will ensure the suitable first aid notices are displayed, which detail names of First Aiders and contact information.

-- First Aiders will ensure that all first aid treatments are recorded in the legally prescribed accident book.
+- First Aiders will ensure that all first aid treatments are recorded using the Accident / Incident reporting system.

 - Heads of School/Department will ensure that the policy is followed for first aid arrangements are catered for in examination rooms and other activities such as project work and field trips.